Algebraic degrees of pseudo-Anosov stretch factors: Introduction

 \begin{quote}\it Therefore $\lambda$ is an algebraic integer of degree $\le d$.
 The examples of Theorem 7 show that this bound is sharp. \end{quote}

 Theorem 7, which describes a construction of pseudo-Anosov mapping classes using Dehn twists, definitely should produce examples realizing the degree $d$, but Thurston did not explain this in the paper, nor did anyone else since then.
-The intuition that supports Thurston's claim is that a random degree $d$ polynomial should be irreducible.
-However, this intuition seems difficult to justify, partly because of the lack of irreducibility criteria that apply for the class of polynomials arising from the construction.
+The intuition that supports Thurston's claim is that a random degree $d$ polynomial is likely to be irreducible.
+However, it is not clear if the polynomials arising from Thurston's constuction are random in any sense.
+Another difficulty is the lack of irreducibility criteria that apply for defining polynomials of stretch factors.
+For example, the well-known Eisenstein's criterion does not apply since it requires the constant term of the polynomial to be divisible by a prime, whereas the polynomials in question always have constant term $\pm 1$.

 Even the fact that the degree can grow linearly with the genus is nontrivial.
 This is due to Arnoux and Yoccoz \cite{ArnouxYoccoz81} who constructed a degree $g$ stretch factor on each closed orientable surface $S_g$ of genus $g\ge 3$.
-(For $S_g$, we have $d=6g-6$.)
-This was improved recently by Shin \cite{Shin16} who realized the degree $2g$ on $S_g$.
+More recently Shin \cite{Shin16} also realized the degree $2g$ on $S_g$.
+(For $S_g$, the dimension of Teichm\"uller space and hence the maximal degree predicted by Thurston is $6g-6$.)

 \paragraph{The main result.} In this paper, not only do we realize the theoretical maximum $6g-6$, but we completely answer the question of which degrees appear on $S_g$.
 Moreover, we also answer this question for most finite type surfaces, including all nonorientable surfaces, for which Thurston's construction does not apply.